Finnomator/RobiAnalysis/line_follower/data_collection/line_detection/README.md

-# Line Follower - Straight Line
+# Line Follower - Line Detection

 The robot makes a 180° turn using both motors turning at the same speed in opposite directions and records infrared (IR) sensor values as it moves over a 1.5 cm wide black tape.